CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-05.md

 # Lab Exercise 5
-## Delpoy the Server Agent & Network Agent to EKS
+## Deploy the Server Agent & Network Agent to EKS